Aleksao998/lavanet_challenge/README.md

 - Before merging the PR, make sure that both *lint* and *test* git action passed

-- Existing branching strategy and examples used so far [merged PR-s](https://github.com/Aleksao998/lavanet_challenge/pulls?q=is%3Apr+is%3Aclosed)
+- Existing branching strategy and examples used so far can be found inside [merged PR-s](https://github.com/Aleksao998/lavanet_challenge/pulls?q=is%3Apr+is%3Aclosed)